sdoering01/seraphine/README.md

 - `seraphine-core` contains the core functionality (tokenizer, parser, evaluation)
-- `seraphine` contains the executable for the CLI
+- `seraphine-cli` contains the executable for the CLI and REPL functionality